Skagway, Alaska: Featured in media

 Skagway's Mo Mountain Mutts came to prominence in 2023, when its "puppy bus" video went viral.

 Health care

 Skagway is served by Dahl Memorial Clinic, the only primary health clinic in the area.
 The facility is usually staffed by three advanced nurse practitioners and three medical assistants.
-It is it open Monday through Friday year-round with limited Saturday hours during summer.
+It is open Monday through Friday year-round with limited Saturday hours during summer.
 The clinic also operates after hours in emergency situations.
 The borough is also served 24/7 by local EMS.
 Individuals in need of dire medical attention are transported by air via helicopter or air ambulance to Bartlett Regional Hospital in Juneau (an approximately 45-minute flight).
 Whitehorse General Hospital in Whitehorse, Yukon is the nearest hospital to Skagway that is accessible by road (approximately a two-hour drive).